These Asian Youth Romance Dramas Are Better Than Chocolates & Bubble Wrap In Case You Are Feeling Down

 Put Your Head on My Shoulder

 C-Dramas have an endearing reputation for powering fascinating school-set young love series.
-That goes true to Si Tu-mo and Gu Wei-yi romantic narrative.
+That goes true for Si Tu-mo and Gu Wei-yi romantic narrative.

 Unrequited Love